Metro Tunnel: Andrews government proposal

 By November, with the state election approaching, the rail tunnel had become a major point of contention in the campaign, with the government prioritising the East West Link (EWL) road tunnel rather than the rail tunnel.
-Then Labor opposition Daniel Andrews promised that "under no circumstances" would it build the EWL if elected.
+Then Labor opposition leader Daniel Andrews promised that "under no circumstances" would they build the EWL if elected.
 As an alternative, Labor proposed reinstating the original Metro Tunnel plan, which retained the support of senior public servants in the Department of Transport, Planning and Local Infrastructure.
-According to their analysis, the original tunnel route performed substantially better than the EWL in a cost-benefits analysis, but no such calculation had been performed for the new Melbourne Rail Link.
+According to their analysis, the original Metro Tunnel route performed substantially better than the EWL in a cost-benefit analysis, but no such calculation had been performed for the proposed Melbourne Rail Link route.

 On the eve of the election, it emerged that the Abbott federal government had redirected $3 billion in funding to the EWL, and that they would refuse to allow it to be used for the Melbourne Metro project.
 A Labor state government under Premier Daniel Andrews was elected the following day, and immediately set about cancelling contracts for the EWL.
 At the same time however, new Treasurer Tim Pallas conceded that it would be "difficult" to deliver the Metro Tunnel given the complexities of the funding dispute.

 In February 2015, the Andrews government announced $40 million in immediate funding to establish the Melbourne Metro Rail Authority, in order to commence detailed planning work along the original route, and promised a further $300 million in its upcoming budget.
 It also revealed that a $3 billion line of credit originally established to fund the EWL would be redirected to the Melbourne Metro project.
 A timeline was provided, with construction expected to commence in 2018 and the tunnel to be open in 2026.
 Meanwhile, the federal government continued to refuse to fund the project, which led some observers to describe Andrews' commitment as a "significant political risk".